Singapore slings? Taking on Alibaba, Amazon launches Prime Now in the city state

-SINGAPORE, July 27 (Reuters) - Amazon.com Inc launched its two-hour delivery service in Singapore on Thursday, marking the e-commerce giant's push into populous Southeast Asia and its first head-on battle with its Chinese rival, Alibaba Group Holding.
+SINGAPORE (Reuters) - Amazon.com Inc launched its two-hour delivery service in Singapore on Thursday, marking the e-commerce giant's biggest push into Southeast Asia and its first head-on battle with Chinese rival, Alibaba Group Holding.

+The Prime Now Singapore app promises to deliver everything from Tiger Balm ointment to eggs, hammer drills and Pampers nappies across the city state within two hours.

-In Asia, Amazon has largely sidestepped China and focused on India.
-But its arrival in Singapore, a tiny but wealthy English-speaking city state of just over 5 million people, has been hotly anticipated as a gateway to a Southeast Asian region of 600 million, where currently only a fraction of sales are conducted online.
+In Asia, Amazon has largely sidestepped China and focused on India, where it is the number-two player behind local rival Flipkart.
+But its arrival in Singapore, a tiny but wealthy city state of just over 5 million people, has been hotly anticipated as a gateway to a Southeast Asian region of 600 million, where currently only a fraction of sales are conducted online.

+Singaporeans make a just fraction of total purchases online now, but the country's shoppers rushed to download the app, which offers free delivery on orders of S$40 ($29.50) or more.
+For now, Amazon is waiving the membership requirement.

+Workers at Amazon's 100,000 square foot warehouse in Singapore were already busy on Thursday dealing with orders placed in the early hours.

 Alibaba owns Southeast Asia-focused Lazada, and spent an extra $1 billion to boost its stake to 83 percent last month.